louislam/dockge/README.md

 #### Is Dockge a Portainer replacement?

-Yes or no. Portainer provides a lot of Docker features.
+Yes and no. Portainer provides a lot of Docker features.
 While Dockge is currently only focusing on docker-compose with a better user interface and better user experience.

 If you want to manage your container with docker-compose only, the answer may be yes.